jimyanau/Getting-and-Cleaning-Data-Course-Project/README.md

 6. From the data set in step 5, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The end result is saved in a file named "Tidy.txt"
+The end result is saved in a file named "tidy.txt"